carpentries-incubator/python-text-analysis/_episodes/01-basicConcepts.md

 ##What does NLP do?
 There are many possible uses for NLP.
-Machine Learning and Artificial Intelligence can be thought of as a set of computer algorithms used to take a piece of text as an input and produce a desired output.
+Machine Learning and Artificial Intelligence can be thought of as a set of computer algorithms used to take data as an input and produce a desired output.
 What distinguishes NLP from other types of machine learning is that text and human language is the main input for NLP tasks.

 A model is a mathematical construct designed to turn our text input into a desired output,